 Once the dataset is created grab your dataset ID from the URL and save this as we’ll need it in a later step to run against airflow.

-Next navigate to the Applications tab, here we will configure KDP to connect to the Oauth implementation in the Airflow repository.
+Next navigate to the Applications tab, here we will configure Koverse to connect to the Oauth implementation in the Airflow repository.

 Next select Add, this will open up a dialog window.
 Give your application a descriptive name, Airflow will work here.
 Next the URL of the where the application is hosted.
 In this case locally, enter http://localhost:8080 Next enter the redirect URL this is specific to the OAuth configuration enter: http://localhost:8080/oauth-authorized/Koverse%20Data%20Platform